 This blog post is the first of a four-part series which will help you better understand the world of programmatic, how it works, and how it applies to the Health.

-Before programmatic, an endemic publisher—”Endemic.com” for this example—used to need a full sales team to sell their audience to a health brand.
-The health brand would buy that audience based on whatever amount of knowledge the publisher could provide them about the audience gathered from website analytics.
+Before programmatic, an endemic publisher—”Endemic.com” for this example—used to need a full sales team to sell those ad impressions to a health brand.
+The health brand would buy some of those impressions based on whatever amount of knowledge the publisher could provide them about the audience gathered from website analytics.

-With programmatic, the health brand can buy the audience they want to target (like those who visit Endemic.com) and reach them wherever that audience is online in the form of ad impressions.
+With programmatic, though, the health brand can buy the audience they want to target (like those who visit Endemic.com) through their DSP and reach them wherever that audience is online in the form of ad impressions.
 But there is more than one health brand who would like to reach the audience visiting endemic.com and there are only so many impressions to purchase.
-That’s where auctions come in.
+That’s where auctions come into the programmatic process.
 The RTB process begins when an internet user accesses a website or application, and the publisher’s site signals to the SSP that there is an impression available.
 The SSP analyzes the user data, sends it to the ad exchange, and the data is relayed to the DSPs.
 The DSPs then bid on the ad impression based on their value parameters set by advertisers during programmatic campaigns.
 The highest bidder wins, and their ad is displayed to the user.
 All of this takes place in an average timeframe of about 20-50 milliseconds.

 By submitting your name and email and pressing submit, you are consenting to receive email marketing materials from PulsePoint.